 Thanksgiving Day is well on its way — and you know what that means.
 Tons of preparation for the fun to come!
-You will want to keep everyone busy and having a great time while the food cooks to keep them from getting restless and storming the kitchen.
-How to do that?
-Plan a full spread of activities to keep all the adults and kids well entertained!
-If that sounds like a tall order, never fear, we’re here to help with some fun ideas.
+You’ll want to keep everyone busy while the food cooks to prevent them from getting restless and storming the kitchen.
+How can you do that?
+Plan a full spread of activities to entertain all the adults and kids!
+If that sounds like a tall order, never fear; we’re here to help with some fun ideas.

 Common Thanksgiving Day Traditions for Adults to Enjoy

-When dreaming up what to do on Thanksgiving Day, you cannot go wrong with following tradition.
-If that’s right up your alley, give these ideas a try.
+When dreaming up what to do on Thanksgiving Day, you can’t go wrong with following tradition.
+Give these ideas a try.

 Host a “Friendsgiving” and Have Everyone Contribute Something

-If you’re away from family or just want to add a little extra to the holiday season, think about hosting a “Friendsgiving” with all your closest buddies.
-You could even widen the circle a bit and invite your neighbors, coworkers, or have each person bring a plus one.
-No matter what you choose, ask everyone to contribute something to eat or drink.
-Award bonus points for bringing an interesting cultural dish and a backstory to share.
+If you’re away from family or want to add a little extra to the holiday season, consider hosting a “Friendsgiving” with all your closest buddies.
+You could even widen the circle and invite your neighbors and coworkers or have each person bring a plus one.
+No matter what you choose, ask everyone to contribute something to eat or drink and award bonus points for anyone who brings an interesting cultural dish and a backstory to share.

-If all the holiday dishes have you feeling a little bogged down, work off all those extra calories by signing up for a turkey trot.
-This Thanksgiving footrace gives you a chance to see your beautiful area in a whole new light while working up a sweat.
+If all the holiday dishes have you feeling slightly bogged down, work off all those extra calories by signing up for a turkey trot.
+A Thanksgiving footrace lets you see your beautiful area in a new light while working up a sweat.
 You can walk, run, or jog as long as you keep your eye on the finish line and spread holiday cheer.
 Take it to the next level by wearing Thanksgiving-inspired gear and singing holiday tunes every step of the way.

 10 Best Thanksgiving Games for Adults

-Whether you’re inviting all your family over, having a “Friendsgiving,” or both, you’ll want to dream up tons of fun Thanksgiving activities for adults and kids.
+Whether you invite all of your family over, have a “Friendsgiving,” or both, you’ll want to dream up tons of fun Thanksgiving activities for adults and kids.
 Fortunately, you don’t have to go at it alone.
 Just use this list to bring on the fun and excitement.

 Festive Cornhole gets everyone moving, chatting, and cheering each other on, making it an excellent icebreaker.
-To keep things interesting, you can create a custom cornhole board using your favorite images or artwork.
-The cardboard will fit over an existing cornhole stand or you can use heavy-duty smooth plastic that’ll stand up to the test of time.
+To keep things interesting, order a custom cornhole board using your favorite images or artwork.
+The cardboard will fit over an existing cornhole stand, or you can use heavy-duty, smooth plastic that’ll stand up to the test of time.
 Either way, be ready for the competition to get rather fierce as everyone sends their beanbags flying.

 Hay Bale Bowling

-If you like bumper bowling, you’re going to absolutely adore Hay Bale Bowling.
+If you like bumper bowling, you will adore Hay Bale Bowling.
 This game starts with two long rows of straw bales to create the lane.
 At the end is a set of bowling pins, all standing up in their traditional configuration.
 The players have two tries to knock all the pins down before getting their scores and sitting down.

 Presents and dastardly scheming come together for the Dirty Turkey game.
-Everyone will need to bring a generic gift to play this game.
-Give them a theme to make it even more interesting.
-Before everyone arrives, put slips of paper numbered one to however many people are coming to the party and place them in a hat.
+Each person will need to bring a generic gift to play this game.
+Give everyone a theme to make it even more enjoyable.
+Before everyone arrives, put slips of paper numbered with however many people are coming to the party and place them in a hat.
 Once you’re ready to start the game, have the person with #1 open a gift.
 The next person in line can either steal that gift as their own or pick a new one from the pile.
-Continue on in that manner until everyone has a present.
+Continue in that manner until everyone has a present.

 Ugly Sweater Contest